OpenNebula/docs/source/deployment/authentication_setup/external_auth.rst

 Overview
 ========

-OpenNebula comes by default with an internal user/password authentication system, see the :ref:`Users & Groups Subsystem guide <auth_overview>` for more information.
+OpenNebula comes by default with an internal user/password authentication system; see the :ref:`Users & Groups Subsystem guide <auth_overview>` for more information.
 You can enable an external Authentication driver.

 Authentication
 ==============

 |image0|

-In the figure to the right of this text you can see three authentication configurations you can customize in OpenNebula.
+In this figure you can see three authentication configurations you can customize in OpenNebula.

 a) CLI/API Authentication
 -------------------------